← orga.cat

 Cross-platform photo & image editor.

 GIMP cannot be compared to Photoshop, but it works well.
-I've tried Krita too, which is another open-source, cross-platform image editor, but I find its UI more confusing, and less stable than GIMP on Windows (on KDE, Krita works well).
-Photopea is a good free (with ads) web-based alternative.
+I've tried Krita too, which is another open-source, cross-platform image editor, but I find its UI is not well suited for photo editing (I think Krita targets digital painting), and it is less stable than GIMP on Windows/Mac (on KDE, Krita works well).
+Photopea is a solid web-based alternative that is free but includes ads.
+Another online option is ILoveIMG, which is simpler and more limited in functionality compared to Photopea.

 Inkscape